 Chris Garosi (Treasurer.
 Joined Board in December 2017.) brings 20 years of experience in a variety of finance and business operations roles in organizations both large and small.
 Beyond his full-time job as Finance Manager at Conduent, he is also a partner in a real estate investment firm.
 Chris joined the Board at Red Wiggler after a successful three-year stint as Treasurer of a non-profit in Garrett County, MD which built a no-kill animal shelter during his tenure.
-He earned his MBA from the Smith School at the University of Maryland.
+He earned his MBA from the Smith School of Business at the University of Maryland.
 Chris lives in Clarksburg, MD with his wife and two children, and his family is a member of the Red Wiggler CSA.